DrHemangiSawant/The_PIMA_Puzzle/README.md

 Explored pregnancies in diabetic women under 30.
 Created stacked bar graphs to visualize the number of pregnant women with high glucose levels according to age.

-Visualizations
+Visualizations:

 Several plots and charts were generated during the analysis, including:

-Bar graphs for diabetic vs non-diabetic population.
+1. Bar graphs for diabetic vs non-diabetic population.
-Histograms for pregnancies and glucose levels.
+2. Histograms for pregnancies and glucose levels.
-Stacked bar graphs representing glucose levels and pregnancies by age.
+3. Stacked bar graphs representing glucose levels and pregnancies by age.